William Martin (garden designer): Wigandia

 Martin began work on Wigandia, named after the Wigandia caracasana, in 1989.
-Martin's perspective as an artist can be said to be in a constant state of flux.
 Early written work on Wigandia frequently highlight his objection to the "pampered woody European legacy" that has informed the Australian garden in the past.
-However, with the establishment of Wigandia as a working model of what can be achieved with minimal irrigation, Martin's attention has shown signs of shifting focus to the development of an understanding of his garden as art.
-Media attention may have 'focused' on the 'dry' aspect of this garden for its own purposes, considering the prolonged drought of Eastern Australia at the time.
+However, with the establishment of Wigandia as a working model of what can be achieved with minimal irrigation, Martin's attention displayed signs of shifting focus to the development of an understanding of his garden as art.
+Media attention 'focused' on the 'dry' aspect of this garden, considering the prolonged drought of Eastern Australia at the time.

 The four hectare property that encompassed Wigandia, has been said to have begun life as 'nothing but a horse paddock, heavily grazed and aching with weeds'.
 Martin has variously described his garden as 'a series of sketches, but (also) a single canvas' and elsewhere, 'a single canvas with every area interlinked'.
 He has also attested to his interest in geographic references by stating that a primary concern was to 'ensure the garden harmonises with the surrounding landscape of Mount Noorat'.
 It could be argued this forms a key foundation in the colour selection at Wigandia where the paths and interspaces feature crushed red volcanic scoria sourced from southwest Victoria.
 In a gesture to cultural references, the frequent use of corrugated iron, a key feature of construction in rural Australia, is used in the garden as a barrier material for fencing and other installations.

 Martin has been described as an artist who "explores the complex relationships between landscape, environment, culture and society."